 The (vegan) cavewoman in me always worries about starvation.
-I worry there will not be enough food and never leave home without a gazillion snacks.
-As a health-minded person though, juice cleanses have always been on my radar, but thanks to the aforementioned, I’ve always been a little wary of them.
-I decided to give one a try anyway with the help of the good people at Lifestyle Juicery in Kuala Lumpur.
-Feel like doing your own juice cleanse at home but don’t know where to start?
-Check out these juicers reviews on Janes Kitchen Miracles.
+She never wanted to do a juice cleanse ever.
+But again she also never wanted to meditate in silence.
+She worries there will not be enough food and never leaves home without a gazillion snacks.
+As a health-minded person though, doing a juice cleanse has always been on my radar, but thanks to the aforementioned, I’ve always been a little wary of them.
+But still, I decided to give a juice detox a try anyway and journal my juicing experience as a very important last paper before I die a slow and starving death.
+Here goes nothing.

-T-2 days, and I receive pre-cleanse instructions by email to cut down on caffeine, sugar, salt and other things that I don’t consume anyway, and to stay hydrated.
-I’m excited!
+T-2 days, and I receive pre juice detox cleanse instructions by email to cut down on caffeine, sugar, salt and other things that I don’t consume anyway, and to stay hydrated.
+I’m excited for my juice cleanse!
 The night before the cleanse, a humongous box is delivered right to my hotel door.
-I open it swiftly to discover 12 x 500ml bottles of beautiful, raw, cold-pressed, organic juice in a cooler with a few icepacks and a portable insulated cooler bag.
+In it are 12 x 500ml bottles of beautiful, raw, cold-pressed, organic juice in a cooler with a few icepacks and a portable insulated cooler bag.

 At last, 11am comes and “Mean Green”, a mix of kale, spinach, cucumber, apple, lemon, broccoli and ginger is fast consumed.
-I like this – it tastes just like any green juice I would make for myself back home.
+I like this – it tastes just like any green juice I would make for myself.
 The air, however, smells of toasting bread, roasting garlic and durian from the open window and I’m already craving solid food.

 I am starving again by 1pm.
 “Root for red” is a mix of kale, carrot, apple and broccoli that tastes very green also, a little like the previous one.
 I like this too.
 I have decided to take it easy today and not do much – it’s a good thing because I am feeling tired and irritable.
 At 2:30, I make myself a cup of hot lemon water.
 This helps at curbing my appetite a little.
 I feel like I’m just peeing all the time.
 Someone told me on Facebook that I should sip the juice slowly and “chew” it instead of chugging it.
 Chewing juice…?
 Right.